canonical/htfile-squid-auth-helper/README.md

 ### Deploy

-Once your Squid instance is running, deploy the auth helper charm with `juju deploy digest-squid-auth-helper` and integrate it with your reverse proxy with `juju integrate squid-reverseproxy digest-squid-auth-helper`.
+Once your Squid instance is running, deploy the auth helper charm with `juju deploy squid-auth-local` and integrate it with your reverse proxy with `juju integrate squid-reverseproxy squid-auth-local`.

 ### Basic operations

 #### Configure the authentication type

-The default configuration can be seen using the `juju config digest-squid-auth-helper` command.
+The default configuration can be seen using the `juju config squid-auth-local` command.

 The default authentication type is "digest".
-If you want to switch to Basic authentication, you can issue the `juju config digest-squid-auth-helper authentication-type=basic` command.
+If you want to switch to Basic authentication, you can issue the `juju config squid-auth-local authentication-type=basic` command.

 Warning: changing the authentication type will reset all existing users.

 #### Giving access to users

-New users can be given access through the `juju run digest-squid-auth-helper/0 create-user username=yourusername`.
+New users can be given access through the `juju run squid-auth-local/0 create-user username=yourusername`.
 The command will return you the username, realm and password.

 #### Listing current users

-The `juju run digest-squid-auth-helper/0 list-users` will return the list of active users.
+The `juju run squid-auth-local/0 list-users` will return the list of active users.

 #### Removing users

-You can remove users with `juju run digest-squid-auth-helper/0 remove-user username=yourusername`
+You can remove users with `juju run squid-auth-local/0 remove-user username=yourusername`

 Note: Squid caches some authentication lookups (see [documentation](https://wiki.squid-cache.org/Features/Authentication#does-squid-cache-authentication-lookups)).